javierrcc522/diceeSwift/README.md

 #### By _**Javier Jimenez :octocat:**_

 ## Description
-* _App changes the number of the dicee One through Six when you click on the button._
+* _2nd App that changes the number of the dicee One through Six when you click on the button._